integr8ly/integreatly-operator/test-cases/tests/upgrade/n05-verify-upgrade-not-approved-when-another-upgrade-in-progress.md

 # N05 - Verify upgrade not approved when another upgrade in progress

+## Description

+**Note:** This test can be executed only when installing RHMI using olm, just ignore it when testing RHMI on OSD

 ## Prerequisites

 1. Login via `oc` as a user with **cluster-admin** role (kubeadmin):